 As I mentioned in one of our Instagram posts, the Senckenberg Museum has a dinosaur mummy!
 This Edmontosaurus fossil even has unique, preserved, scaley skin.
 It is one of the best-preserved dinosaur mummies in the world and only the second to be found.

 I was fascinated.
-Our LDA not as much as the fossil is lying as it was found and not upright to give a better idea of what the Edmontosaurus looked like (the Senckenberg Museum does have a great solution to this problem – we’ll explain more shortly).
+Our LDA, not as much because the fossil is lying as it was found and not upright to give a better idea of what the Edmontosaurus looked like (the Senckenberg Museum does have a great solution to this problem – we’ll explain more shortly).

 Other ancient highlights